Grate-Oracle-Lewot/GrateCrystal/README.md

 # How come turning off battle items doesn't stop the computer from using them?

 The whole point of that setting is to make the game harder.
 Turning off computer items along with yours would be more of a sidegrade.
 Anyway, both are off in the Battle Tower.

+# I've seen hacks that let you choose whether to use the normal Pokémon types and type chart instead of the changed ones.
+Why not at least have the option?

+Because I designed everything around the changes - learnsets, enemy parties, even some of the changes to the type chart itself.
+If I were to offer that kind of alternate mode, I would feel obligated to redo all that stuff for it, and that's not happening.

 # Can I copy your code?